brapru/cadtab/docs/TASKS.md

         are added.
 (The def-gallery already pins; prerequisite for justifying.)
   - [x] T7.17b — **Justify systems.** Stretch measures/events to fill each system's width within the pinned page, so a line holding one (or a few) measures no longer renders short.
-- [ ] **T7.18 — Even out intra-measure spacing.** A bar's last note gets trailing space equal to its full duration, reading as more room on its right than the small leading pad.
-Spacing pass: revisit trailing-space vs leading-pad symmetry / even distribution.
-Pairs with T7.17.
+- [x] **T7.18 — Even out intra-measure spacing.** Reviewed the trailing-space vs leading-pad asymmetry and **kept the onset-based model as-is by decision** (it's standard engraving — a long note earns space after it).
+No code change; see DESIGN changelog for the options weighed.
 - [ ] **T7.19 — Paginated PDF export (D30).** The MVP's third export format and the distribution
       standard for tab.
 Builds on the pinned page (T7.17) and reuses the print styling (T5.3 / preview T7.6).
 Depends on T7.17.